JanEnglerRWTH/polarC/README.md

 These dimensions are usually the most descriptive dimensions for a word.

 After installing the python packages below:
-Simply run 'python polarC.py' in the main folder and follow the constructions.
+Simply run 'python polarC.py' in the main folder and follow the instructions.

 ## Prerequisites
 ### Python packages